 7 Eco-friendly ideas for kitchen compost liner

-Unlike compostable bags, these materials are for preventing foods like coffee grinds to get stuck on the bin.
+Unlike compostable bags, these materials are for preventing foods like coffee grinds to get stuck in the bin.
 Unfortunately, liquids will still go through the liner.

-For many of us newspaper may come to mind first.
+For many of us, newspapers may come to mind first.
 You can fold it a few times and place it at the bottom of the compost bin.
 Or if you like crafts, try to make an origami cup with a couple of newspapers like what you see in the video.

 2. Envelopes & Paper Bags

-If you have kids attending school, you may have bunch of 10X13 envelops.
+If you have kids attending school, you may have a bunch of 10X13 envelopes.
 All those envelopes with information pamphlets, report cards, and class photos come in.
 Simply cut the top off, and place it in the bin.

 To strengthen the bottom, you can place the upper portion below the envelope.